-BNamericas provides a roundup of the biggest stories in Latin America in Water & Waste.
+BNamericas provides a roundup of the most important Water & Waste news in Latin America.

 The US$51mn project involves building coastal defenses across a 7.7km section of the northern Colombian city's sea border in order to contain the rise in sea levels.